AnkitaDalmia/Draggable-and-DropabbleApp/DragAndDropAcrossApps/README.md

 ===================================

 This sample contains three separate Android applications: DragSourceOne,DragSourceTwo and DropTarget.
-DragSourceOne and DragSourceTwo contains images and text that can be dropped into the DropTarget app.
+DragSourceOne and DragSourceTwo contains images and text that can be dropped into the DropTarget2 app.
 Images are shared to the target app through a URI for which the receiving app must request permission first, before it can be used.